cameronb123/FSND-capstone/README.md

     'gender': 'F'
 }
     - Note: Gender is a single character ('M'(ale)/'F'(emale)/'O'(ther))
-- Minimum permission required: Executive Producer
+- Minimum permission required: Casting Director
 - Returns: a success message and status, the id of the new actor, an object with the list of actors, and the new total number of actors
 {
     'success': true,